sivasenthil09/identify-creditcard-valid-or-not/README.md

 # identify-creditcard-valid-or-not
-G code to identify whether given credit card number valid or not
+Go code to identify whether given credit card number valid or not